-Firstly sear the outside of the lamb shanks in oil until slightly browned, this is a very important step for building flavour and texture.
+Firstly sear the outside of the shanks in oil until slightly browned, this is a very important step for building flavour and texture.

 Add the seared lamb shanks back into the pan, season with salt & pepper & place lid on.
-If you haven't got a hob to oven lidded pot, transfer all into an oven-safe dish & cover with foil.
+If you haven't got a hob to oven lidded pot, transfer it all into an oven-safe dish & cover it with foil.

-Look how easily the lamb pulls away from the bone!
-Pure perfection!
+Look how easily the lamb pulls away from the bone, pure perfection!

 What to serve with Lamb Shanks?

-Persian Lamb Shanks
+Persian Lamb Shanks Oven Braised